cbrosius/homeassistant-portainer/README.md

 * Verify container/endpoints still exist in Portainer

 **Action buttons not working:**
-* Ensure the integration has action buttons enabled (default: enabled)
 * Check that the target container/endpoint is reachable
 * Verify user permissions in Portainer